 How Yoga Practice Can Relieve Back Pain

 - First of all, yoga exercises strengthen the back muscles and the abdominal muscles.
 Both of those muscle groups are essential for keeping a proper and straight body posture and for movement of the body.
 By strengthening those muscles and increasing their control and awareness, back pain can be significantly reduced or avoided.

 - Secondly, besides strengthening, yoga exercises also stretch the muscles and allow them to relax.
-People with lower back pain can benefit a lot from stretching not only the back muscles, but the entire body.
-By stretching the hamstring muscles for example, the motion of the pelvis expands and tension and stress in the lower back is reduced.
+People with lower back pain can benefit a lot from stretching not only the back muscles but the entire body.
+By stretching the hamstring muscles, for example, the motion of the pelvis expands and tension and stress in the lower back are reduced.

 - Finally, yoga exercises stimulate blood flow throughout the body, allowing nutrients to be carried through the body and toxins to be removed from the body.
 As a result, overall nourishment of the lumbar muscles and soft tissues is improved.

-30 Minutes Yoga Practice for Lower Back Pain Relief
+30 Minutes Yoga Asana Practice for Lower Back Pain Relief

 - Lengthening the hip flexors

 - Re-establishing a healthy lumbar curve

 - Improve mobility in the front of the body, with chest openers and backbends